Chart Color Schemes

 Happy Valley has a typical household mix, with a fairly typical median household size

-Family households account for 75.0% of all households, including 31.5% couples with children, 31.5% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 25.0%, with lone person households at 23.9% and group households comprising 1.3%.
-The median household size is 2.5 people, matching the Greater Adelaide average.
+Family households constitute 75.0% of all households, including 31.5% couples with children, 31.5% couples without children, and 11.1% single parent families.
+Non-family households comprise the remaining 25.0%, with lone person households at 23.9% and group households making up 1.3%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households